Transport in Antigua and Barbuda: Air transport

 The country's major airport is V. C. Bird International Airport, which serves both international and local carriers.
 Located near St. John's on Antigua's northern coast, all commercial flights to the country first enter at this airport.
 After arriving at the airport, travellers can take chartered flights or boats to Barbuda or other Caribbean destinations.
+The main airport in Barbuda is Burton–Nibbs International Airport, there is also the closed Barbuda Codrington Airport.
+Coco Point Lodge Airstrip was demolished following Hurricane Irma.
+There are two heliports– one on Fort Road and one in the Orange Valley south of Jolly Harbour.
+There is also a heliport at the Mount St. John's Medical Centre.